imrafaelmerino/java-fun/docs/README.md

   and composable.

 ## <a name="prg"><a/> Pseudo Random Generators
-pseudorandom number generators are important in practice for their speed in number generation and their reproducibility.
+Pseudorandom number generators (PRN) are important in practice for their speed in number generation and their reproducibility.
 These properties, when it comes to testing, are very significant.

-I modeled PRG with the following type Gen:
+A PRG is modeled with the following type Gen:

 ``` java
 import fun.gen.Gen;